 Or how to sleep well, even with a stuffy sleep-depriving nose.

 Things that enjoy being dry: cactuses, air plants, the desert, your sense of humour.
 Things that don’t enjoy being dry: your breakfast wheat biscuits, any type of baking, your skin.
 Dryness in your home saps moisture from the air.
 Which in turn, can sap moisture from your skin and sinuses.
 Which might mean your skin gets dry or you wake up with a stuffy nose.
 Adding moisture to the air can help prevent dryness.

-Whether it’s you or your child who’s suffering from dry skin, a stuffy nose or asthma or allergies, a humidifier could help.
-By adding moisture to the air, they can help prevent dryness that can cause irritation in the body.
+This is where humidifiers come in.
 The best humidifier is safe and easy to use.
 It has a large water tank capacity so you’re not constantly refilling it and it’s simple to clean too.
-It might also double as a nightlight or aroma diffuser.
-Here are our picks for Australia’s top humidifiers, informed by hours of research and real consumer insights.
+It might also double as a nightlight or aroma diffuser (check out essential oil diffusers if you're looking specifically for lovely smelling air).
+Here are our picks for Australia’s best humidifiers, informed by hours of research and real consumer insights.